What Is Cybersecurity? A Gentle Introduction For Small Businesses

 We will learn more about these technologies in a later lesson.
 But as we can see, the security measures that we often use in our daily lives often have analogs in the digital world.

 Before we conclude this lesson, let’s look at some of the challenges in implementing cybersecurity measures at many organizations.
+We can have our computers and networks set up as securely as possible, but these challenges will remain.

-Behaving in a more-secure way doesn’t cost money, but is commonly seen as a hindrance.
+Using more secure behaviors way doesn’t cost money, but is commonly seen as a hindrance.
 For example, using unique, secure passwords and multi-factor authentication (MFA) are two of the most important things we can do to improve our security posture.
 Most of our apps support these security measures, but we often don’t use them.

 Another issue is that a full compromise only takes one accidental click or slip-up.
 The more educated people are, the better they are able to protect themselves online.
 But it’s impossible to prevent things like phishing 100% of the time because it only takes one click.